 - DAPLink.
-If you cannot find your board or probe on daplink.io, then check the website of the manufacturer for your hardware. - ST-LINK. - For other WebUSB-enabled CMSIS-DAP firmware updates, please contact your board or debug probe vendor.
+If you cannot find your board or probe on daplink.io, then check the website of the manufacturer for your hardware. - ST-LINK.
+Note that ST development boards and probes on Windows require extra drivers.
+You can download them from the ST site. - For other WebUSB-enabled CMSIS-DAP firmware updates, please contact your board or debug probe vendor.